 Many people will often place a few nugs in between a piece of parchment paper and flatten it with a hair straightener.
 This will give them a quick and easy extraction.
 However, a hydraulic press will squeeze those buds until the last drop comes out.
-These can be expensive, but if you are an avid fan of cannabis resin, it may be worth the investment!
+These machines are often expensive, but they may be worth the investment if you are an avid fan of cannabis resin!

 Side Effects of Cannabis Resin

 Just as smoking “regular” (whole plant) cannabis has side effects, resin also comes with a few.
 The most common adverse effects include dry mouth (cottonmouth), increased heart rate, anxiety or panic attacks, and short-term memory impairment.
 These can all be mitigated with proper and responsible usage.
 However, it’s important to be prepared and know of all the possible interactions they may cause.

 Cannabis resin is extremely concentrated and contains a lot of THC.
 A little goes a long way, so do your best to avoid overconsumption.